goauthentik/authentik/website/docs/troubleshooting/whitelist_email.md

 title: Whitelist email domains
 ---

-To whitelist specific email addresses for signing in through SSO or directly with default policy customization, follow these steps:
+To add specific email addresses to an allow list for signing in through SSO or directly with default policy customization, follow these steps:

 1. In the Admin interface, navigate to **Customization > Policies** and modify the default policy named `default-source-enrollment-if-sso`.